iDataist/Find-Donors-for-Charity/README.md

 ## Project Overview

 The goal of this project is to apply supervised learning techniques and help CharityML identify people most likely to donate to their cause.
-Below are the steps.
+Below are the steps, which is documented in [finding_donors.ipynb](https://github.com/iDataist/Find-Donors-for-CharityML/blob/master/finding_donors.ipynb).

 - Explore the data to learn how the census data is recorded
 - Apply a series of transformations and preprocessing techniques to manipulate the data into a workable format